Azure-Samples/azure-ml-federated-learning/examples/README.md

 ## How to run the example

-Make sure you are in the `fl_arc_k8s` directory, and the conda environment 'fl-demo-env-py38' described in the Setup step above is activated.
+Make sure you are in the `examples` directory, and the conda environment 'fl-demo-env-py38' described in the Setup step above is activated.
 If you have access to the `aml1p-ml-wus2` Azure ML workspace, you can simply run the following command to submit the experiment:

 ```ps1
 python pipelines/experiments/demo_federated_learning_k8s.py --config-dir pipelines/config --config-name experiments/demo_federated_learning_k8s +run.submit=True